signavio/tech-blog/_posts/2017-04-12-final-thesis-gisa.md

 It certainly fits the saying ‘You eat with your eyes first’.

-## Improve – Matching your users’ needs
+## Improve – matching your users’ needs

 So these findings let me to develop a couple of prototypes and mock-ups that are targeted to solve the interface’s weaknesses.
 For the review I asked the same test users to meet me again.